Tomas1s/Tomas1s/README.md

-# Hi 👋 , I'm Tomás Leaniz (🌐:computer::bulb::heart:)
+# Hello there 👋 , I'm Tomás Leaniz (🌐:computer::bulb::heart:)
-Hi, I'm Tomás Leaniz, a Backend Developer from Argentina with experience backend developmen.
+I'm Tomás Leaniz from Argentina with experience in backend development.
 I specialize in creating user-friendly web applications that deliver effective and innovative solutions.
 With a strong background in web development.
 I'm passionate about learning and enthusiastic about emerging technologies like artificial intelligence, blockchain, and the future of web 3.0.

 ## :wrench: Technologies